Daily Bible Reading “Work Out Your Salvation with Fear and Trembling” (Philippians 2:12-30)

 Featured Book:

-The Book of 1 Thessalonians: Paul’s First Letter to the Thessalonians
+The Book of Philippians: Paul’s Letter to Philippi

 by Deborah H. Bateman

-The Book of 1 Thessalonians: Paul’s First Letter to the Thessalonians contains eight Bible lessons which can be used for personal of group Bible studies.
-Each lesson contains a brief commentary by the author, the Daily Bible Reading Scripture, several questions for contemplation or discussion, and a prayer to go along with the lesson.
-Our desire is that this book will help you to have a better understanding of Paul’s first letter to the Thessalonians.
+The Book of Philippians: Paul’s Letter to Philippi contains ten Daily Bible Reading lessons.
+Each lesson consists of a brief commentary, the Daily Bible Reading Scripture, several questions for contemplation or discussion, and a prayer for the day to go along with the lesson.
+This is a great Bible study for individual daily devotions or for a group Bible study.

 For those of you interested in Bible journaling, may I suggest you pick your favorite Bible verse from each lesson and journal about it.
 This will be a great reminder of the lessons you learn as you read and study this book.